leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 With the legacy packages/modules structure, they were no specific boundaries of how we define a package.
 Should we create a new package?
 Create a module in a particular package?
 For example, we had the Calendar package that included the Todo List module.
 But why a Calendar package?
 When module developers wanted to create a new skill, we often needed to discuss about where the module should be added.
 It wasn't clear.

 Now it is pretty straight forward.
-A skill contains its own code base and does not share the NLU configuration (utterance samples, actions list, etc.) with any other skills as it was before with modules.
+A skill contains its own codebase and does not share the NLU configuration (utterance samples, actions list, etc.) with any other skills as it was before with modules.

 Each skill has its own isolated codebase now.
-So skill developers can be completely independent when building skills without to worry of messing up other skills.
+So skill developers can be completely independent when building skills without to worry about messing up other skills.

 ![Skill structure](skill-structure.png)